 Since then my new goal has been to create a bank of flashcard sized learning content based on the Australian Curriculum.
 Called the Flashcard Club, teachers and parents have unlimited access to free downloadable folder content including phonics, sight words, maths strategies, gross motor skills exercises, learning goals and much more and teachers can create their own specific content.

-As teachers and parents, our highest goal is to see every child reach their maximum potential and every’s child’s journey will be different.
-It’s my personal goal to provide teachers (and parents) with tools that can enable children to learn foundational basic skills beginning with where they are at, and proceeding at a pace that is appropriate to their individual needs.
+As teachers and parents, our highest goal is to see every child reach advancing benchmarks and every’s child’s journey will be different.
+It’s my personal goal to provide teachers (and parents) with tools that can enable children to learn foundational basic skills from point-of-need, and proceeding at a pace that is appropriate to their needs.
 Watching children get excited about their progress as they experience the success of moving at their own pace from sight-sound recognition to de-coding phonetic words and onto sight words and reading for understanding is what it is all about for me!

-Now in 2017, I have the privilege of helping schools, teachers and parents to address individual learning needs and I hope to commence my Master of Education this year.
+Now in 2018, I have the privilege of helping schools, teachers and parents to address individual learning needs and I am enjoying aligning the folder process with research-informed evidence as a part of a MEd.

 I would love to hear your stories and successes with mastery learning folders or address any questions you may have – please get in touch!